renpy/renpy/sphinx/source/screens.rst

 The ``call screen`` statement shows a screen, and then hides it again at the end of the current interaction.
-If the screen returns a value, then the value is placed in ``_return``.
+If the screen returns a value, then the value is placed in the global ``_return`` variable.

 This can be used to display an imagemap.
 The imagemap can place a value into the ``_return`` variable using the :func:`Return` action, or can jump to a label using the :func:`Jump` action.

-The call screen statement takes an optional ``nopredict`` keyword, which prevents screen prediction from occurring.
+The call screen statement takes various optional clauses, most of them similar to those of the :ref:`show-screen-statement`:

+``as``
+    The ``as`` clause takes a name.
+If not specified, it defaults to the tag associated with the screen (see the :ref:`screen-statement`).
+    If that's not specified, it defaults to the name of the screen.

+``onlayer``
+    The layer to show the screen on.

+``zorder``
+    The zorder to show the screen on.
+If not specified, defaults to the zorder associated with the screen.
+If that's not specified, it is 0 by default.

+``nopredict``
+    This keyword prevents screen prediction from occurring.
 During screen prediction, arguments to the screen are evaluated.
 Please ensure that evaluating the screen arguments does not cause unexpected side-effects to occur.

+``expression``
+    Similar to the ``show screen`` statement, ``call screen`` also takes the ``expression`` keyword, allowing to use an arbitrary expression as the screen name.
+This also comes with the ``pass`` keyword, allowing arguments to be passed to the screen.

+``with``
     In a call screen statement, the ``with`` clause causes a transition to occur when the screen is shown.

 Since calling a screen is an interaction, and interactions trigger an implicit ``with None``, using a ``with`` statement after the